mirandrom/mcgill-nlp.github.io/README.md

 <!-- Your abstract here -->
 ```

+Notes:

-Note that `include display-publication-links.html` will display the icons and links to code, webpage, tweets, etc. `pub=page` refers to the page object, which is handled by Jekyll.
+* `include display-publication-links.html` will display the icons and links to code, webpage, tweets, etc. `pub=page` refers to the page object, which is handled by Jekyll.
+* `thumbnail` links to a image located in `assets/images/papers`.
+If you don't have one, remove that line.
+You will need to upload the image to the repository before it shows up.
+Make sure you choose a picture:
+  * in `jpg` (to save space),
+  * an aspect ratio of 4:3 (A4 landscape),
+  * resolution of about 800x600,
+  * taken from your paper.

 ### Blog